andrewhao/frp-for-couch-potatoes-talk/README.md

 But... you can't figure out how it works, and all the math-talk and theory jargon that comes up on [Wikipedia](https://en.wikipedia.org/wiki/Functional_reactive_programming) is confusing to you.

 Fear not!
 Together, we'll go through the concepts of streams, functions, and data flow.
-We'll take the concepts apart with diagrams and explain them in plain english.
+We'll take the concepts apart with diagrams and explain them in plain English.

 With this newfound knowledge, we'll build ourselves a pedometer (step counter) with an HTML5 device accelerometer, some gumption, and basic math.